-Occupational Associate Degree (AOS) in LIMITED MEDICAL RADIOGRAPHY WITH MEDICAL ASSISTING
+Associate of Occupational Science Degree LIMITED MEDICAL RADIOGRAPHY WITH MEDICAL ASSISTING

 Objective: This degree program is designed to provide quality career education and training in Limited Medical Radiography while also preparing the graduate to provide clinical support in the medical facility as a medical assistant.
 Upon completion of the program graduates will be prepared to sit for licensure as a Limited Medical Radiographer through the Board of Medical Imaging and Radiation Therapy as well as sit for certification through the American Association of Medical Assistants as a Certified Medical Assistant.